Frequently Asked Questions

 Will joining a fraternity or sorority interfere with academics?

 Students often find managing their time difficult when moving from the structured environment of high school to the new-found freedom of college.
-Greek membership assists the transition process by offering scholarship programs that include study partners, study hours and time management workshops.
+Fraternity & Sorority Life membership assists the transition process by offering scholarship programs that include study partners, study hours and time management workshops.

 How much time is required of a chapter member?